Hackathon Facilitation

 can significantly enrich the educational

-teaching valuable skills that
+experience, teaching valuable skills that

 extend beyond the classroom.